dorian31337/forensics-tools/README.md

 ## Usage:

 ### For Windows run the batch file from the command prompt like this:
-(The file with compiled rules is a batch file to avoid problems related to running powershell scripts, with a hardcoded compiled yara rules' file)
+The file with compiled rules is a batch file to avoid problems related to running powershell scripts, with a hardcoded compiled yara rules' file.

+The way of starting the scan is simple, open the terminal where the `yarascanner.bat`, compiled rules (`*.yc`) and the `yara` binary is (if not added to $PATH) and type the following:

 ***yarascanner.bat file|path|PID***

 Example: **yarascanner.bat C:\Users\user\31337.dll**

 (make sure the binary name & path are correct inside of the `yarascanner.bat` file!)

+In case of problems check the "good to know" section.

 ***